rabbitfighter81/joshuamichaelwaggoner/README.md

 ## Limitations and requirements

-* You need to have Node to run `npm i` which is required for most eberything and included in most all scripts
+* You need to have Node and Yarn to run `yarn install` which is required for most eberything and included in most all scripts

 ## Installation

-* Execute `npm install` from root directory to grab all the necessary dependencies for both the server and client.
+* Execute `yarn install` from root directory to grab all the necessary dependencies for both the server and client.
 The dev dependiencies will be pruned from the bundle on build.

 ## Internationalization (i18n)

 This app is currently set up to serve different builds for each language and locale and host them via a path prefix in the url.
 Supported locales are English, French, and German.

-Execute `ng xi18n` or other commands (see ...) to generate an .xlf file for marking translations.
+Execute `yarn run translate` to generate an .xlf file for marking translations in the `src/translations` directory.
 This is a complex precess, so please see i18n docs to accompish these goals.
-I aim to add French and Chinese and have 100% translation by end of year.
+I aim to add French and Chinese and have 100%  content translation in five languages by the end of year.

 ## Serving

-* For English, execute `npm run serve-en`
+* For English, execute `yarn run serve-en`
-* For Spanish, execute `npm run serve-es`
+* For Spanish, execute `yarn run serve-es`
-* For German, execute `npm run serve-de`
+* For German, execute `yarn run serve-de`

 Navigate to `http://localhost:<port>/<locale>/`.
 The app will automatically reload if you change any of the source files.